Blend: A Unified Data Discovery System: Experiments

-Therefore, it is necessary to evaluate the quality performance of the approaches in comparison to the exact correlation calculation.
-Table~\ref{tab:correlation_precision_recall} shows the precision@K and recall for both of the approaches when $K = 10$.
-Note that we use $h=256$ as the hash size.
-According to the results on the NYC (All) benchmark, \system outperforms the baseline by $19\%$ and $16\%$ for precision@$K$ and recall@$K$, respectively.
-This performance gap is because the baseline cannot discover the correlating columns when the join key is numerical.
-On NYC (Cat.), the baseline achieves slightly higher precision@$K$ and recall $64\%$ and $61\%$ compared to $55\%$ and $57\%$ for \system.
-This is due to their differences in hashing methods and creating the sketch.
+Table~\ref{tab:correlation_precision_recall} shows the P@$k$ and recall for \system, \system (rand), and the baseline for $k=10$ and $h=256$.
+On the NYC (All) benchmark, \system outperforms the baseline by $18\%$ and $17\%$ for P@$k$ and R@$k$, respectively.
+This performance gap is because the baseline cannot discover the correlating columns when the join key is numeric.
+On NYC (Cat.), the baseline achieves slightly higher P@$k$ and recall.
+This is due to their differences in hashing and sketching.
+Further, random sampling (\system (random)) outperforms the vanilla \system, which uses convenience sampling based on \texttt{LIMIT h} sorted by RowId.
+As data sorted by RowId follows an unknown order, consecutive values might be duplicates making this sampling non-representative.

-It is noteworthy that both the runtime and quality performance of \system slightly decrease for NYC (All) compared to NYC (Cat.).
-This is because of the higher number of candidate tables in the former benchmark, which causes longer runtime and lower precision and recall due to the increased number of correlation calculations.

-In summary, our approach has four major benefits over the baseline: i) Our sketching strategy simplifies the index structure drastically to serve the objective of this paper in building a unified data discovery system. ii) Our index allows discovering correlating columns regardless of the type of the join column. iii) The index size for the baseline is $32\%$ higher than \system.
-In particular, \system requires $0.76$GB additional storage to be able to discover the correlating columns compared to $1.0$GB in the baseline. iv) Our index structure allows \system to alter the sketch size on-demand.
-This makes it easier for the end user to find the balance between runtime and quality trade-offs for different correlation discovery tasks.